Skip to content

 Multiset Semantics

-That there is no ordering of rows in predicates, but each row may occur 1, or many times in the predicate.
+Logica, like most other logic programming languages, follows multiset semantics.
+This means there is no ordering of rows in predicates, and each row may occur one or more times in the predicate.

-Number of occurrences of a row is called multiplicity.
+The number of occurrences of a row is called its multiplicity.

 Fruit("apple");